alecmas/Class-Roll-System/README.md

 	09/06/2016 (Alec)
 	- Scrapped hash table implementation for a vector implementation (will be easier to search multiple ways)
 	- Implemented basic main menu system using while loop and switch statements
-	- Implemented removeStudent, searchByName, searchById, searchByEmail, and displayMenu functions
+	- Implemented removeStudent, searchById, searchByEmail, and displayMenu functions
 	- Started implementation of editStudent (still need to allow grade edits)